xpolak37/output_merger/README.md

 <img src="genomes.png" width="600" height="250">

-The tools that have been used are available at:
+The tools that have been compared are available at:

 eggNOG-mapper: https://github.com/eggnogdb/eggnog-mapper